Landlord-Tech/opp-landing-page/homepage/homepage-1.md

 ---
 title: homepage
-metaTitle: Pet Policies that Work | OurPetPolicy
+metaTitle: Pet Policies for Tenants | OurPetPolicy
-metaDescription: Everything you need to have a successful pet policy in rentals nationwide.
-A pet policy platform that works.
+metaDescription: "Explore how you and your pet are protected by pet policies in rentals with OurPetPolicy. "
 heroHeading: "Easy Step-by-Step platform for all of your animal's needs "
 heroText: "OurPetPolicy takes the guesswork out of your contract.
 You can review it, see all application steps, fees, instructions, and status all in one